 Outcomes Data: Open Fetal Surgery for Spina Bifida (Myelomeningocele) Repair

-Physicians affiliated with The Fetal Center at Children’s Memorial Hermann Hospital were the first in the Southwestern United States to perform open fetal surgery for the repair of myelomeningocele, the most severe form of spina bifida, in May 2011.
+Physicians affiliated with The Fetal Center at Children’s Memorial Hermann Hospital were the first in Texas to perform open fetal surgery for the repair of myelomeningocele, the most severe form of spina bifida, in May 2011.
 This procedure followed the published results from the seven-year multicenter clinical trial, the Management of Myelomeningocele Study (MOMS), in March 2011.
 Overall, The Fetal Center’s outcomes data is better than or mirrors those reported in the MOMS trial.

 Below is an overview of The Fetal Center’s clinical outcomes data for the fetal surgical repair of spina bifida.
 The data is compared to the MOMS trial results, which included 183 surgically eligible randomized patients – 80 patients underwent postnatal surgical repair and 78 underwent fetal surgery for spina bifida repair.